 When Dad looked at the sky

-There is a shiny headstone on the outskirts of Springfield, Missouri, and it’s where people who love my dad go when they want to be alone with him.
+There is a shiny headstone on the outskirts of Springfield, Missouri, and it’s where people who love my dad go when they want to be alone with him (someone clearly knows How to clean a headstone though).
 I live 13 hours away.
 Over the river and through the woods.
 That’s how my old man would’ve said it.
 He and I had different ideas about what to do with someone after they die, and I figure that’s why he keeps showing up when I sleep.

 In my dreams, Dad stands with relaxed shoulders, his spine loose and his head cocked just a few degrees to the right.
 His eyes watch purple charcoal clouds swirl over flat land, dangerous, angry, and anonymous.
 They form an unsettling wall and crawl toward us, a gray-black combine in a straw-house cornfield.
 Dad seems at peace.
 In fact, he looks almost happy at the coming chaos.
 Where he should be terrified—where I should be terrified—I feel as close to him as I ever have.
 Together we watch as the funnel drops down from the horizon line.

 I try not to tell many stories about the three Ds (diets, dogs, and dreams) because they fall into the same categorical hole of interests that are only interesting to the storyteller.
 But this moment is not a nightmare, and it’s not even really a dream so much as it is a memory.